-- WordPress features: Sadly, there isn’t a great deal of advanced WordPress features.
+- WordPress features: Sadly, there aren’t a great deal of advanced WordPress features.
 For example, no staging and no built-in system updates.

 - Support: Support is limited to 15-min chats.
-If you need more, you’ll have to purchase the support add-on – I’ve never seen a provider charging for this.
+If you need more, you’ll have to purchase the support add-on – I’ve never seen a provider charging for this before.

 Who should consider Cloudways?

-Any WordPress site owner wanting to experiment with cloud hosting should consider Cloudways.
-Also, those wanting their sites hosted in big cloud datacenters like Google’s or Amazon’s.
+Any WordPress website owner wanting to experiment with cloud web hosting should consider Cloudways.
+Also, those wanting their sites hosted in big cloud data centers like Google’s or Amazon’s.

 - StartUp: $14.99 a month for 1 website and 10 GB of storage.